Revolutions in India you Must Know About

 Important Revolutions in India

-Credits – Scroll.in
+Credits – Scroll. in

 The Jallianwala Bagh Massacre which is also called the Massacre of Amritsar occurred on April 13, 1919.
 This is certainly one of the most heinous acts of violence by the Britishers which shook every Indian.
-On 13th April afternoon, people from various regions had gathered at the Jallianwala Bagh to celebrate Baisakhi and peacefully protest against the ban on public gatherings.
+On the 13th of April afternoon, people from various regions gathered at the Jallianwala Bagh to celebrate Baisakhi and peacefully protest against the ban on public gatherings.
 The British troops precipitously fired on a large crowd of unarmed Indians and also sealed the main gate.
 This led to the killings of at least 379 people and left thousands of people injured.
-The in-humane humiliation spread across the country and caused various Indians to stand for their country who previously were loyal to the Britishers.
+The inhumane humiliation spread across the country and caused various Indians to stand for their country who previously were loyal to the Britishers.
 This rage led to the Satyagraha movement by Mahatma Gandhi and people also began to boycott British goods.
 To protest against the genocide, the Indian poet Rabindranath Tagore renounced his knighthood which he had received from the British in 1915.

 Delhi Assembly Bombing